bag-dad/Bagdad/readme.md

 If you wishh to change the sites logo, go to site/themes/mytheme.
 Once you're done importing your logo, make sure it's specified in the config file.

+To create a to create a page about yourself simply go to /content and choose 'create content' under the 'Actions'.
+When creating new content you should use page as type and htmlpurify or bbcode as filter.
+Once you are satisfied with your new page you might want to link it to the "About me" button in the navbar.
+Do this by going to the config file and look for the my-navbar array, then swap the 'home' url to the url of the content which you just created.

+If you're lazy and don't want to mess arround with the config file, you could just edit the content of the 'About page'.

+Same procedure is applicable for creating new blog-posts except you should spec. type as post.